 Fortunately, some companies have already taken steps in the right direction.

-Some companies are stepping up
+Some companies stepped up

 How mental health affects business

 A survey by AIA Vitality reports that organisations lose 73.3 days per employee per year due to absence and presenteeism, costing each employer, on average, RM1.46 million per month.
 In 2018, mental health conditions in the workplace were estimated to have cost the Malaysian economy RM14.46 billion.